-- Implementation of multi-benefit projects.
+- Implementation of multi-benefit projects

-- Permitting.
+- Permitting

-- Performance tracking.
+- Performance tracking

 Each subgroup met multiple times between August 2020 and February 2021 to formulate recommendations.
 DWR requested that these recommendations be grouped to distinguish recommendations pertaining to this update of the Conservation Strategy from other recommendations.
 These subgroup-specific recommendations were finalized in January 2021.
 Cross-cutting themes (e.g., topics applicable to all three subgroups) were also identified and include: funding, O&M support, technical assistance for disadvantaged communities, and clarification on the definitions of mitigation and allocation of multi-benefit project features toward meeting the Conservation Strategy's measurable objectives.
-The cross-cutting themes were finalized in January 2021 and formed the basis for a unified set of recommendations to DWR (provided in Appendix G).
+The recommendations were finalized in January 2021 and are compiled in Appendix G with a status of how their incorporation was addressed via the CVFPP planning process.